cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

       Note that the first build for a new Windows image container can take up to 10 minutes to run; subsequent builds should take seconds to run.
 This behavior can be improved, as explained in the section [Architecture](#architecture).

-3. Right after triggering the builds, issue the following to validate pod agent provisioning to build the Pipeline code:
+1. Right after triggering the builds, issue the following to validate pod agent provisioning to build the Pipeline code:

    ```sh
    eval $(terraform output --raw cbci_agents_pods)
    ```

-4. Check build logs by signing in to the `team-b` and `team-c-ha` controllers, respectively.
+1. Check build logs by signing in to the `team-b` and `team-c-ha` controllers, respectively.
 Navigate to the Pipeline jobs and select the first build, indicated by the `#1` build number.
 [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) is enabled by default.

 ##### Container Registry

-This blueprint use a couple of container registries for different purposes.
+This blueprint use a couple of container registries for different purposes:

 - The public registry uses DockerHub.
 - The private registry uses AWS ECR.